• Home

-Author’s Note: this post was recently updated in MAY 2021 for accuracy and comprehensiveness.
+Author’s Note: this post was updated in APRIL 2023 for accuracy and comprehensiveness.

-The scholarships listed below are for persons of Native Hawaiian descent, but live .
+The scholarships listed below are for persons of Native Hawaiian descent, but live in the continental United States.
 If you are looking for scholarships that are specifically available to residents of the State of Hawai’i, check out Hawai’i Community Foundation for a list of over 200 scholarships: hawaiicommunityfoundation.org

 1. APIA Scholarship Program